harshdev2909/Superteam-Security-Dashboard-backend/readme.md

-# Superteam Backend
+# 🚀 Superteam Backend

-This repository contains the backend codebase for the Superteam project.
+This repository contains the backend codebase for the **Superteam** project.
 It is built using **Node.js**, **TypeScript**, **Express**, and **Prisma** ORM.

 The backend provides APIs for managing exploits, analytics, contributions, resources, and live alerts related to blockchain protocols.
 It also includes scripts for ingesting and scraping exploit data.

 ---

-## Table of Contents
+## 📚 Table of Contents

 - [Project Structure](#project-structure)
 - [Setup and Installation](#setup-and-installation)